Mastering EDM Instrumentals: A Comprehensive Guide to Precision and Clarity in Your Mix

 EQ: Ozone's EQ allows for detailed adjustments.
 Besides cutting unnecessary subs and boosting lower frequencies, try adding some air around 12 kHz to improve overall clarity.

 Imager: The imager expands the stereo field.
-A good practice is to set the width at about 8.9% to create a spacious feel.
-A well-treated stereo image can make your track feel more immersive, encouraging listeners to dance and engage with your music.
+A good practice is to set the width at about 8.9%.
+This creates a spacious feel.
+A well-treated stereo image can make your track feel more immersive.
+This encourages listeners to dance and engage with your music.

 Maximizing Your Track